-Heat transfer is thermal energy moving because of a temperature difference.
-In ordinary situations, net heat flows from the hotter region to the colder region.
-The three main modes are conduction, convection, and radiation.
+Heat transfer is thermal energy moving because of a temperature difference, and in ordinary situations net heat flows from the hotter region to the colder one.
+The whole subject divides into three modes — conduction, convection, and radiation — and the conduction rate through a flat layer has a clean formula worth mastering:

 Worked Example: Conduction Through A Flat Wall